keikoproj/upgrade-manager/README.md

 ## Design

-For each RollingUprade custom resource that is submitted, the following flowchart shows the sequence of actions taken to [perform the rolling-update](docs/RollingUpgradeDesign.png)
+For each RollingUpgrade custom resource that is submitted, the following flowchart shows the sequence of actions taken to [perform the rolling-update](docs/RollingUpgradeDesign.png)

 ## Dependencies